Last Mile Funding

 - Vital rapid response or crisis funding is hard to plan and quantify

-Driven by FCAA’s new funder working group on community based organizations, FCAA commissioned a new research report and data initiative to help identify both best practices in funding community, as well as to establish a baseline to measure HIV-related philanthropic support for civil society organizations.
+Driven by FCAA’s working group on community based organizations, FCAA commissioned a research report and data initiative to help identify both best practices in funding community, as well as to establish a baseline to measure HIV-related philanthropic support for civil society organizations.
 Below you can download the full research report, executive summary, and data infographic.

 - Last Mile Funding: Improving Practice in Philanthropic Funding of Community Action on AIDS